mikewesthad/phaser-matter-collision-plugin/workspaces/plugin/README.md

         plugin: PhaserMatterCollisionPlugin, // The plugin class
         key: "matterCollision", // Where to store in Scene.Systems, e.g. scene.sys.matterCollision
-        mapping: "matterCollision" // Where to store in the Scene, e.g. scene.matterCollision }
+        mapping: "matterCollision" // Where to store in the Scene, e.g. scene.matterCollision

+        // Note!
+If you are including the library via the CDN script tag, the plugin
+        // line should be:
+        // plugin: PhaserMatterCollisionPlugin.default
+      }
     ]
   }